amnn/3rd-year-report/report.md

-As mentioned in Section\ \ref{sec:implementation}, by initialising the candidate grammar with all possible rules, we can use false-negative counter-examples to detect when the oracle has made an error.
+As mentioned in Section\ \ref{sec:implementation}, by initialising the candidate grammar with all possible rules, we can use false-negative counter-examples to eventually detect when the oracle has made such an error.
 At this point, we know that at least one of the responses in the cache is incorrect, but do not know which one.
 So to guarantee the removal of the bad response, we must completely clear the cache (Figure\ \ref{list:k-bounded},\ Line 5).

 \begin{figure}[htbp]
   \caption{$\textsc{Learn}^*$ with memoized Membership